Wang Bu Liao Traditional Prawn Noodles Review | Eatbook.sg

 wang-bu-liao-prawn-mee-soup

 We especially loved the broth, which is said to be simmered for about four hours.
-The robust broth was both savoury and sweet, along with a piquant prawny flavour that came through with the use of the freshest prawns.
+The robust broth was both savoury and sweet, with a piquant, prawny flavour that shone through.

 wang-bu-liao-prawn-mee-prawns